CodecoolGlobal/freestyle-mern-project-react-Treit91/README.md

 To get started with the project, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the necessary dependencies for both the frontend and backend (for fronted use `npm i` in the frontend folder, and for backend  use `node server.js` in the backend folder).
+2. Install the necessary dependencies for both the frontend and backend (for fronted use `npm i` then `npm start` in the client folder, and for backend  use `node server.js` in the server folder).
 3. Set up your MongoDB database and configure the connection.
 4. Access the application in your browser on `http://localhost:3000`.